New Jersey Motion Picture and Television Commission

 The New Jersey Motion Picture & Television Commission is a U.S. state government entity that promotes and facilitates film and television production in New Jersey.
+The state is anticipated to become the third largest state for film and television production activity in 2026, behind New York and Los Angeles.

 Background

 As the birthplace of American cinema prior to Hollywood, New Jersey has long held an attraction for producers, both for its locations and the tax credits offered by the state, which are granted by its parent agency, the New Jersey Economic Development Authority.
-The film commission's offices are located in the Gibraltar Building on Halsey Street in Newark.
+The film commission's offices are located in Newark.

 The NJMPTC's chair is Batman film producer Michael Uslan, who was appointed in 2016.
 In 2024, Emmy award-winning showrunner, director and television producer Joe Crowley was appointed as the executive director.

 History

 The film commission was created in 1976 by Governor of New Jersey Brendan Byrne.
 Its first chairman was Pulitzer Prize-winning playwright and screenwriter Sidney Kingsley.

 Christie administration

 Governor of New Jersey Chris Christie suspended filming-related credits in 2010, but in 2011 the New Jersey State Legislature approved the restoration and expansion of the tax credit program.
 The program offered 20 percent tax credits statewide and 22% in urban enterprise zone, to television and film productions that met the standards for hiring and local spending.
 The tax credit was lower than that of other states offering similar incentives.
 A controversy arose in 2011, when the governor threatened to veto the payment of tax rebates to the production company of Jersey Shore, a program he and others felt negatively portrayed New Jersey.

 Ultimately, Christie vetoed legislation for the program's renewal and it lapsed for several years.